-Other: The Ombudsman cannot look at complaints where:
+The Ombudsman cannot investigate complaints where:

 Often relatives or others submit a complaint on behalf of a person who does not have the capacity to submit the complaint themselves.
-If for some reason the resident is unable to give written consent, the Ombudsman may seek some form of independent evidence in this regard before accepting a complaint.
+If for some reason the resident is unable to give written consent, the Ombudsman may seek some form of independent evidence before accepting a complaint.
 We can also consider a complaint about the care given in a private nursing home to someone close to you who has since died.

 Nothing.
 There is no charge for the services of the Ombudsman.

-You can write or call to:
+You can also write or call to:

-The Office of the Ombudsman,
+Office of the Ombudsman